Jlscsr/Jlscsr/README.md

 ## 🔧 Why I Build Stuff (a.k.a.
 “The Method to My Madness”)

-I make oddly specific projects inspired by small daily inconveniences—
+I make oddly specific projects inspired by small daily inconveniences
 those little things that waste a few seconds but haunt me like a background process.

 If it annoys me, I automate it.
 If it confuses me, I build a system for it.